The 2026 Winter Olympics are finally here, and you'll meet the best of the best on skates, skis and in the Stars and Stripes.

-Competition kicks off at the 2026 Milan Cortina Games on Feb.
+Competition kicks off in Milan Cortina on Feb.
 4, and the Opening Ceremony follows on Feb.
-6, when the world will meet the Olympians who will competing to be the best on Earth.
+6, in what promises to be a month of thrilling and heart-racing events.

 “Today we proudly introduce the 2026 U.S. Olympic Team – a group of extraordinary athletes whose commitment, perseverance and spirit reflect the very best of Team USA,” said USOPC CEO Sarah Hirshland.